Crystal Taliefero: Career

 In college Taliefero performed in a band called Kilo, which included future Saturday Night Live drummer Shawn Pelton, former Tonight Show bassist Robert Hurst, and trumpeter Chris Botti.
 John Mellencamp's drummer Kenny Aronoff often sat in on drums, and in 1986 after hearing the first song of a live performance, Mellencamp invited Taliefero to join his touring band.
 In a Spring 2011 interview, Taliefero credited her experience with Mellencamp as the fundamental training that "changed the whole course of [her] life".
 In 1989, Mellencamp took time off as a musician to focus on painting.
 When asked, he lent Taliefero $3000, and with that she headed to New York City to pursue more musical opportunities.

 Two and a half months into living in New York, Taliefero received a phone call from a Mellencamp associate, asking her to play drums and sing for 1989's Storm Front, the upcoming album from Billy Joel.
 After a successful audition, she was invited to join the Billy Joel Band, who she has been with ever since.
 With time, Taliefero claimed the role as background vocal arranger, which she is credited with on 1993's River of Dreams.

 In 1991 Taliefero accompanied Bee Gees in their tour.
 A show in Europe needed an opening act, and they asked if she could perform some of her own material.
 She then formed a one-off band called Bonzai for the opening show which featured Pat Peterson, a Mellencamp backup singer, backed by the Bee Gees band.

-1992 saw Taliefero taking a lead role in Bruce Springsteen's extensive 107-date world tour, ending in June 1993.
+The year 1992 saw Taliefero taking a lead role in Bruce Springsteen's extensive 107-date world tour, ending in June 1993.
 The tour landed Taliefero a number of press hits.
-The New York Times music critic Jon Pareles described Taliefero as a "sassy female foil", while Edna Gundersen of USA Today praised her performance alongside Springsteen.
+New York Times music critic Jon Pareles described Taliefero as a "sassy female foil", while Edna Gundersen of USA Today praised her performance alongside Springsteen.
 Taliefero's collaboration with Springsteen also includes a 1992 MTV Unplugged documentary performance.
-However, Gary Graff, writing in the Detroit Free Press, lamented that Taliefero only played saxophone on "Born to Run" and missed longtime E Street Band saxophonist Clarence Clemons, who was not invited on the tour.
+Gary Graff, writing in the Detroit Free Press, lamented that Taliefero only played saxophone on "Born to Run" and said that he missed longtime E Street Band saxophonist Clarence Clemons, who was not invited on the tour.